Chaitanysai/Chaitanysai/README.md

 - 👋 Hi, I’m @Chaitanyasai
-- 👀 I’m interested in web_development, Data science
+- 👀 I’m into Data Science
-- 🌱 I’m currently learning python_SQL_java
+- 🌱 I’m currently on SQL
-- 💞️ I’m looking to collaborate on the Development of Web
 - 📫 How to reach me ... chaitanyasaikandula@gmail.com

 <!---